learn-co-curriculum/phase-1-using-fetch/README.md

     passed as an argument into a callback function.

-    Inside the callback function, we do whatever processing we need on the object, in this case, converting it into JSON using the built-in `json()` method.
+    Inside the callback function, we do whatever processing we need on the object, in this case, converting it from JSON using the built-in `json()` method.
 (Another commonly-used method is `text()`, which will convert the response into plain text.)
 Finally, we return the JSON-ified response.